kavyahuja/cs1302-ce29/README.md

 # cs1302-ce29 Complexity Classes

-In this class exercise, you will gain a deeper understanding of the notable complexity classes by plotting the functions using your knowledge of lambda expressions, Java generics and JavaFX.
-The final product shown below should look familiar from the Big-O tutorial.
+In this class exercise, you will gain a deeper understanding of the notable complexity classes by plotting the functions using a JavaFX `LineChart`.
+By the end of the exercise, your application should show all of the notable complexity classes in the `LineChart`.
+The final product should look similar to the image below.

 ![`Final Product`](https://github.com/cs1302uga/cs1302-ce30/raw/master/Final.png)